Oink70/Verus-CLI-tools/README.md

 ##### Usage
  - Execute `auto-verus.sh`.
 Command line parameters are ignored.

+### start-verus.sh
+##### Description
+ 1) Start the Verus daemon, and the script waits to return to the command line, until the following conditions are met:
+  - The node has connected to at least one other node.
+  - The node is fully synchronized (It compares the local blockheight to the Verus explorer blockheight).
+  - The latest blockhash on the node is equal to the blockhash for that block on the Verus explorer.
+2) Progress is logged in the script folder in the `start-verus.log` file in the script folder Possible use cases for this script include starting any other application that relies on verus being fully synchronized and unforked, such as an explorer, pool, exchange or any other application.
+##### Prerequisites
+ - Linux OS
+ - `bc`, `curl`, `jq` and `tr` installed
+ - The script is placed in the directory containing the `verusd` and `verus` binaries.
+##### Usage
+ - Execute `start-verus.sh`.
+Command line parameters are passed as `verusd` startup parameters.

 ## DISCLAIMER
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: